sphrak/Flowkprefs/README.md

 ```

 ### Retrieving a KPreference
-With a `FlowKPreference` instance you can retrieve `IKPreference` preference which packs additional functionality.
+With a `FlowKPreference` instance you can retrieve `KPreference` preference which packs additional functionality.

 ```kotlin
 val myPrefs: FlowKPreference = // ...